You do not have to give up good food just because you’re backpacking in winter.

 Find a grocery store near you.
 In my specific area there are seven stores that I frequent, depending on what I need.
 These include:

 - Ranch 99: A large store with mostly Chinese/Taiwanese groceries.
 There are two stores in the Seattle area.
 It has sesame oil, chili oil, soy sauces, rice and buckwheat noodles, also knife pare noodles, dried mushrooms, etc. They have good produce—sprouts, herbs, etc. They also have some light-weight prepackaged meals, such as Taihodien Spicy Noodles.

-- H Mart: Mostly Korean groceries with many stores in Vancouver, B.C., Seattle, Bellevue, Tacoma, Portland, etc. A good place to find rice noodles, such as knife pare noodles; Korean chili powder (Gochuguru); broad Bean Sauce, plant-based Oyster sauce, dried mushrooms, Kombu, Miso soups, and good produce.
+- H Mart: Mostly Korean groceries with many stores in Vancouver, B.C., Seattle, Bellevue, Tacoma, Portland, etc. A good place to find noodles, such as rice noodles, soba, Ramen, knife pare noodles, etc.; Korean chili powder (Gochuguru); broad Bean Sauce, plant-based Oyster sauce, dried mushrooms, Kombu, Miso soups, and good produce.